 Fine Art Exhibitions by Ohio Artists

 The Main Gallery is our space for group, individual and juried art exhibitions.
-The exhibitions, which usually last for about a month and a half, display an assortment of artistic themes and media, and feature impressive work by artists across the state of Ohio.
+The exhibitions, which usually last for about a month and a half, display an assortment of artistic themes and media, and feature impressive work by artists across the state of Ohio and beyond.

 Does this matɔh?